AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_receipt_rn.md

-After a user sends a message to another chat user or chat group, this user expects to know whether the message is delievered or read.
-The Agora Chat SDK provides the message receipt feature, which enables you to send a receipt to the message sender once the message is delievered or read.
+After a user sends a message to another chat user or chat group, this user expects to know whether the message is delivered or read.
+The Agora Chat SDK provides the message receipt feature, which enables you to send a receipt to the message sender once the message is delivered or read.

 This page introduces how to use the Agora Chat SDK to implement message receipt functionalities in one-to-one chats and chat groups.